 While your nonprofit report is all about highlighting your success, it’s important to be honest about your organization’s progress.
-Sometimes your goals won’t go as planned — and that’s okay!
+Sometimes your projects won’t go as planned—and that’s okay!

 It might seem counter-intuitive to mention some of the challenges your organization faced over the course of the year, but being transparent is the best way to build your donors’ trust.

-By briefly mentioning your missteps and how you plan to correct the issue in the future will show donors and prospects that you’re proactive in solving problems.
+By briefly mentioning your missteps and how you plan to correct the issue in the future, you’ll show donors and prospects that you’re proactive in solving problems.